GetLevvel/katacoda-scenarios/rhoar-vertx/portfolio-service/00-intro.md

 Such interactions has the advantages to introduce typing, and so is less error-prone than unstructured messages.
 However, it also introduces a tighter coupling between the caller and the callee.
 The caller knows how to call the callee:

+1. how the service is called
+2. where the service is living (location)

 ![Architecture](../../assets/middleware/rhoar-getting-started-vertx/async-rpc-sequence.png)

 The AsyncResult notifies the Handler whether the invocation succeeded or failed.
 Upon success, the handler can retrieve the result.

 Such async-RPC has several advantages:

-the caller is not blocked
+* the caller is not blocked

-it deals with failures
+* it deals with failures

-it avoids you to send messages on the event bus and manages object marshalling and unmarshalling for you.
+* it avoids you to send messages on the event bus and manages object marshalling and unmarshalling for you.